opiumfp/vinjs-jm/content/conf/vinnytsiajs-2020.md

         company: EPAM Systems
       active: "true"
     - talk:
+        id: talk21_13
+        title: Refactoring of REST API
+        description: In the talk, I plan to share my experience in REST API refactoring.
+          I plan to have a quick review of patterns and antipatterns.
+You will see some bad ideas that make your API uncomfortable.
+Finally we review tips and tricks that can help you make your API better.
+Also, we review some API management tools that also help with API refactoring
+      speaker:
+        bio: In IT for about 15 years.
+Now works as a solution architect in financial services and integration domains.
+Head of Java competency in Vinnytsya.
+Also, I am a resident of API and Integration competency centers.
+In recent 5 years, my projects are connected with integrations, REST API, developers experience, API management
+        city: Vinnytsia
+        name: Oleksandr Reshetnik
+        socialLinks:
+          - src: ""
+            icon: icon-facebook-square
+        country: Ukraine
+        title: Competency head
+        id: oleksandr_reshetnik
+        image: /uploads/oleksandr-reshetnik_sq.jpg
+        company: EPAM Systems
+      active: "true"
+    - talk:
         id: talk21_06
         title: Worker Threads vs C ++ Addons (part 2)
         description: There are so many ways to handle CPU-bound tasks with Node.js -